Current ratio: What it is, formula, and how to use it

 Current ratio definition

-Current ratio is a liquidity ratio that measures your business's ability to pay short-term debts.
-It shows whether you have enough current assets to cover current liabilities due within one year.
+Current ratio is a liquidity ratio that measures your ability to pay short-term debts using your current assets.
+It answers a simple question: do you have enough cash and near-cash resources to cover what you owe within the next 12 months?

-People also call this the working capital ratio.
-It is a broader measure of liquidity than the quick ratio because it includes all current assets, including inventory that takes longer to convert to cash.
+This metric is also called the working capital ratio.
+It's a broader measure of liquidity than the quick ratio because it includes all current assets, including inventory that takes longer to convert to cash.

 Current ratio formula